Yurickh/Django-like_Models/README.md

 ### UPDATE data

-To update data, you must retrieve it first:
+To update data, you must retrieve it first.
+Then, you're free to manipulate the QuerySet as you like (it works like a map while a SingleSet, and as a list of maps while a MultipleSet).

 ```c++
 ExampleModel* m;